How to produce antinuclei from dark matter: Models for anti-He3 production

 As an explicit realization of $\aHe{3}$ production let us introduce a new SM-singlet complex scalar $\phi$ with baryon number $-3$ and lepton number $-1$ (the quantum numbers of the antitritium atom).
 We assume these symmetries to be sufficiently conserved so that they govern the $\phi$ decay modes, with one of the lowest-dimensional operators given by

 In the non-relativistic limit this corresponds to a coupling $\phi\ {n}_\uparrow {n}_\downarrow {p}_\uparrow {e}_\downarrow$, $f_{\uparrow\downarrow}$ being the spin up/down states of particle $f$.
 Operators similar to Eq.~\eqref{eq:lagrangianHe3} but without the $\gamma_5$ would create neutrons in the same spin state and thus be suppressed by Fermi statistics in the non-relativistic limit; Eq.~\eqref{eq:lagrangianHe3} is then expected to be the dominant operator of interest for $\phi$ decay.
+We stress again that baryon and lepton number are conserved in all interactions underlying Eq.~\eqref{eq:lagrangianHe3}, so the mediator particles will not induce proton decay or neutron-antineutron oscillations.